SenseNet/docs.sensenet.com/content/concepts/introduction/02-what-is-headless-cms.md

 metaDescription: "sensenet - What is a headless CMS"
 ---

 Headless content management system (CMS) is the trend of the years past.
 It is built as a content repository where you can store your contents and reach it through RESTful APIs.
 It is reactive: another system requests the content as and when it’s needed.
-Since it is a headless CMS there is no ui, so it is fully customizable.
+Since it is a headless CMS there is no ui, so you have the freedom to build it based on your requirements.
 Thanks to its API-first concept it is easy to integrate with and gives more freedom to the developer to choose framework for his project.

 # What's a headless CMS anyway?